iredmail/docs/installation/0-install.iredadmin.on.freebsd.md

 > iRedMail will install all required packages for you, you don't need to
 > install them manually.

+* The latest iRedMail release.
+[Download the latest iRedMail](../download.html).
+  NOTE: You must have iRedMail installed on server first.

 * `Apache` 2.2+.
 Web server.

     * `mod_wsgi` 2.1+.
 Apache module used to host Python application which supports the Python WSGI interface.